UpKeep gives companies an app to speed up the maintenance work order process

 UpKeep’s discovery story was an interesting one.
 A welder discovered UpKeep in the App Store after getting frustrated with the work order process, and the app quickly spread throughout the whole facility.
 That then went from one facility to another, Chan said, and then the bottom-up approach that’s often worked with other startups kicked in.
 UpKeep now has 240 paying customers after moving away from a free app, where it charges around $25 per user for its starter plans.

 An employee at an industrial facility can take a photo of a piece of equipment that’s breaking down, and then submits a work request.
-Then that goes to the technology and maintenance managers, which now have a consolidate place where all the requests come in.
+Then that goes to the technology and maintenance managers, which now have a consolidated place where all the requests come in.
 That can help then figure out what to prioritize and delegate and provides an overview of everything that needs to be done in order to keep things in working order.

 UpKeep’s biggest selling point, then, is reducing the amount of time it takes for something to break down or need maintenance and it getting fixed, Chan said.
 By giving managers a way to prioritize and get work orders out quickly — even on their phones — it means that communication happens more in real time.
 That’s compared to desktop tools that are already in place and are quite clunky from the larger companies like SAP or IBM, he said.For now, everything is based on eyeballing, heuristics and the experience of the employees that are used to inspecting equipment.
 Eventually, however, Chan wants to work with companies to tap into sensors in order to find problems before they get out of hand.
 That would give technicians the ability to set up work orders for inspection and keep things running smoothly without having to wait until something goes wrong.